psswincher/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This back-end project uses mongoose to interface a front-end with a mongodb database via an Express server, allowing users to create and retrieve clothing items tied to their account.
-It handles errors through custom classes, and will eventually authenticate users with secure authorization.
+It handles errors through custom classes, and authenticates users with secure authorization, and is fully deployed to the web!

+It can be found at [https://ptownwtwr.crabdance.com/](https://ptownwtwr.crabdance.com/)

 ## Running the Project